- Koeksister is a South African pastry made out of doughnut dough, braided and coated with syrup.

-- Roll it out on a clean flat surface into a 5 mm sheet of dough and cut 3 inch thick strips out of it.
-Attach three pieces, on their one side, to make the first end.
+- Roll it out on a clean flat surface into a 5 mm sheet of dough and cut 3-inch thick strips out of it.
+Attach three pieces, on one side, to make the first end.
 Braid them and seal the bottom.

 - Heat the sunflower oil under medium heat, and once it is hot, deep fry the koeksisters until they are golden brown.

 - Dip the koeksister in the syrup one at a time, remove it from the syrup and allow the excess syrup to drain away before putting it on a plate.

 - Let them chill in the fridge and serve with drinks like yoghurt, or beverages when they are still ice cold.

 You will make fewer mistakes and minimize wastage of ingredients when you allow yourself to learn more about how to cook this confectionery.
 Here are the answers to the frequently asked questions.

 Why are koeksisters dry?